PipedreamHQ/docs/docs/notebook/inspector/README.md

 - Search is case-insensitive.
 Both "post" and "POST" should match queries sent using the HTTP `POST` method, for example.
 - We perform partial string matches on the text you're searching for. "test" will match events with "test" and "testing" in the body.
-- We searche through all field names and values in the event.
+- We search through all field names and values in the event.
 For example, you can search for text in the HTTP method, path, body and more.

 ## Columns in the event list